-Our Career Centre is located in the Student Services.
-Visit to find information related to post-secondary studies and available scholarships.
+Our Career Centre is located in Student Services, directly behind our living wall.
+Visit our Career Centre to find information related to post-secondary studies and available scholarships.

 Students are also encouraged to visit the Government of Alberta-Learning Information Service website at alis.alberta.ca.
 Here you will find vast amounts of information on career profiles, post-secondary planning, and scholarships.

 Campus EPSB programming helps you gain hands-on experience and industry credentials while you earn high school credits.
 That means you could be at a different high school for one semester taking a course that reflects your current interests and future ambitions.

 - General Career Pathways Video Presentation

 - This pre-recorded presentation introduces our focus on Career Pathways and Campus EPSB as a way for our students to explore their interests, earn high school credits and industry credentials, or prepare for post secondary study.